-MaxPass is the latest ticketing add on at Disneyland.
+MaxPass is the latest ticketing add-on at Disneyland.
 For $10 pp more each day you can book FastPasses on the Disney app and you can download all photos taken by the Disney PhotoPass photographers.
-Christine from Adventure Baby has just written a great post on how that works.
+Find out how it all works!

 Beginner’s guide to Disneyland with kids -Disneyland Accommodation

 There are three official hotels at Disneyland: